-Plesk WordPress Toolkit makes a great impression on even the more advanced developers for its one-click “build – secure – run” features.
+Plesk WP Toolkit makes a great impression on even the more advanced developers for its one-click “build – secure – run” features.
 That are simple, yet appeal to both amateurs and experts.

 When building a WordPress website, a developer needs to be fast and furious.
 Plesk’s WordPress Toolkit provides easy installation, a staging environment, and theme and plugin management.
 In one click, you’ll download WordPress, then create a database with a DB user and an admin account.

 The staging environment allows you to experiment with new ideas and only when you are convinced by them, will you go forward.
 You can also push the on/off button for plugins on one or several WordPress instances.
-From WordPress Toolkit 4.0 upwards, you even get remote management.
-Basically letting you bring any WordPress instances on remote Plesk servers to your WordPress Toolkit management area.
+From WP Toolkit 4.0 upwards, you even get remote management.
+Basically letting you bring any WordPress instances on remote Plesk servers to your WP Toolkit management area.

 Security at Hand